Leif Pagrotsky

 Leif Pagrotsky (born 20 October 1951 in Gothenburg) is a Swedish politician, economist, and diplomat.
-He held the position of Consul General of Sweden in New York City.
+He served as minister of culture from 2004 to 2006 and minister for industry, employment and communications from 2002 to 2004 under Prime Minister Göran Persson.
+After this, he held the position of Consul General of Sweden in New York City from 2016 to 2018.

 Early life and education

 Leif Pagrotsky grew up in the Björkekärr district of Gothenburg.
 In his youth, he worked as a docker.

 Pagrotsky graduated from the University of Gothenburg with a Bachelor of Arts and a Master of Science in Economics.

 Political career

-Previously, he has held four cabinet-level ministerial positions in the government of Göran Persson from 1996 until 2006, including Minister of Commerce and Industry, Minister for Enterprise, Minister for Culture and Minister for Education.
+Previously, he has held four cabinet-level ministerial positions in the government of Göran Persson from 1996 until 2006, including minister of trade, minister for industry, employment and communications, minister for culture and minister for education.
 Representing the Swedish Social Democratic Party, Leif Pagrotsky served as a Member of Parliament 2006–2012.

-In addition to being Minister of Commerce and Industry, Enterprise, and Minister for Culture and Education, Leif Pagrotsky has held several high-ranking posts in the Swedish Government Offices, including State Secretary for Financial Affairs in the Ministry of Finance and Vice Chair of the Council of Riksbanken, Sweden's central bank.
+In addition to being minister of trade, industry, employment and communications, culture and education, Leif Pagrotsky has held several high-ranking posts in the Swedish Government Offices, including State Secretary for Financial Affairs in the Ministry of Finance and Vice Chair of the Council of Riksbanken, Sweden's central bank.
 He has served as Economic Advisor to the Prime Minister, as well as Head of the Division for Financial and Fiscal Affairs in the Ministry of Finance.
 Prior to the referendum on Sweden joining the European Monetary Union and adopting the Euro, Pagrotsky argued against, contrary to the Prime Minister and the majority of the Social Democratic Party leadership.

 Leif Pagrotsky also worked as an economist at Riksbanken and at the Organization for Economic Co-operation and Development (OECD).
 He was Chairman of the Swedish Trade and Invest Council Business Sweden, as well as Business Region Gothenburg.
 His financial focus has been on the internal market, globalization, energy policy, and state-owned enterprises.

 Leif Pagrotsky has represented Sweden in the EU, OECD, WTO, UNCTAD, UNESCO and ASEM (ASEAN-EU).

 In addition to Leif Pagrotsky's finance-related positions he has been an advocate for the arts.
 He has been a board member of the National Theatre of Norway and the Swedish Performing Rights Society (STIM).